lrcfmd/ElMD/README.md

 ## Issues

-Please feel free to post (and reply to) any questions, comments, and legitimate concerns as issues on this GitHub page.
+Please feel free to post any questions or comments as issues on this GitHub page.